martpie/museeks/README.md

 - Fork and clone
 - Master may be unstable, checkout to a tag to have a stable state of the app
-- `bun install && bun tauri dev` will launch Tauri and compile the app.
+- `bun install --frozen-lockfile && bun tauri dev` will launch Tauri and compile the app.
 Hot reload will work out of the box.

 Please respect a few rules: